ironcore-dev/metal-operator/docs/proposals/01-firmware-update.md

 Throughout this document, the following terminology is used:

 - `firmware operator`: the application running as a workload in Kubernetes cluster, interacting with Kubernetes API.
 It reconciles custom resources (hereafter CR) related to servers' firmware update workflow;
-- `update service`: the application running as a workload in Kubernetes cluster, providing API to schedule update jobs, execute these jobs, collect jobs' results and update corresponding Kubernetes objects;
 - `update job`: the execution item, which runs concrete implementation of the BIOS/firmware update routine on target hardware server;
 - `scan job`: the execution item, which runs concrete implementation for scanning of the firmware installed on target hardware server;
-- `discovery job`: discovering of the BIOS/firmware versions available for download or installation.
-Vendor-specific as an `update job`;
-- `update strategy`: the path chosen to apply updates, e.g.: pre-built boot image with updates, docker image with baked updates, vendor-specific CLI tool, etc.
+- `update strategy`: the path chosen to apply updates, e.g.: pre-built boot image with updates, docker image with baked updates, vendor-specific CLI tool, etc.;

+The approach described in below allows to separate the vendor-agnostic common workflow and the concrete update job implementations that might be vendor-specific.

 ## Motivation